Philosophy - Minor

 Studying philosophy at St. Kate’s helps students develop skills they can use to expose and question hidden assumptions, challenge perceived authorities and problematic traditions, and engage a wide range of perspectives on some of life’s most fundamental questions.

-Our courses are women-centered.
-Our courses engage diverse philosophical perspectives.
-And our courses teach students how to apply philosophical thinking to their everyday lives.
+Our courses engage diverse philosophical perspectives and teach students how to apply philosophical thinking to their everyday lives.

 Curriculum